-If you’re having a baby in Spain, here’s a guide to Spanish prenatal care, delivery, aftercare, and maternity and paternity leave in Spain.
+Find out about Spanish prenatal care, delivery, aftercare, and maternity and paternity leave in our guide to having a baby in Spain.

 You’ll be happy to know that healthcare for children in Spain is high-quality and free for residents who work and live in the country.
 If you’re a legal resident working in Spain, you’re already paying for Spanish health insurance through social security contributions.
 Spanish public healthcare covers a number of maternity services.
 However, only private healthcare insurance covers giving birth in Spain’s private facilities.